yashhshah/VoiceBot/README.md

 # VoiceBot

-A desktop voice bot that allows repetitive tasks to be done by just your voice.
-Coded using the sphinx4 library in java with selenium webdriver and javascript commands.
+Having a bluetooth keyboard, my goal was to replace my mouse by just my voice so that I could work on my computer without having to just sit on my chair all day.
+Zero is a desktop voice bot that allows repetitive tasks to be done by just your voice.
+It was coded using the sphinx4 library in java and uses selenium webdriver and javascript for window and in general, browser manipulation.

-The bot is named zero, after a video game character I use to play as a child

 List of commands